Eating onboard without cruise weight gain weight is easy with these tips, despite the challenge of all the delicious options available.

 - A typical dessert with dinner … I do allow myself some treats on my plan.

 - This scallop meal is one of my favorite dinners.
 I know my photos are heavy on seafood, as that is what I like.
-There are meat, chicken, and vegetarian options on the cruise ship menus.
+The cruise ship menus contain meat, chicken, and vegetarian options.

 - Mouthwatering and blissful paella on the Island Princess perfectly prepared.